ghazalehmirzaee/apple-stock-pattern-analyzer/README.md

 - `data/apple_stock_with_indicators.csv`: Data with technical indicators
 - `results/`: All generated charts and visualizations

-## Model Performance

-Our Random Forest model achieves approximately 55-65% accuracy in predicting next-day price direction, demonstrating that some predictable patterns exist in stock price movements while highlighting the inherent difficulty of market prediction.

 ### Key Insights
 - Moving averages are among the most important predictive features
 - Volume patterns provide significant predictive value